 6. Study up on Ways to Boost Supply

-There are many ways to boost your supply including eating certain foods like oatmeal, taking certain natural supplements like Fenugreek, products to help increase supply, taking prescription medicine from your doctor or pumping after feedings (on both sides) which naturally tells your body to produce more milk.
-The trick with any of these methods is do your research and try different things!
+There are many ways to boost your supply.
+These include eating certain foods like oatmeal, taking certain natural supplements like Fenugreek, products to help increase supply, taking prescription medicine from your doctor, or pumping after feedings (on both sides), which naturally tells your body to produce more milk.
+The trick with any of these methods is to do your research and try various things!
 Different things work for different mothers.
 I would recommend starting with the most popular ways to boost supply and then going from there!
-For a list of specific one-hand lactation snacks to boost supply, read Lanie’s Baby Chick article HERE.
+For a list of specific one-handed lactation snacks to increase supply, read HERE.

 7. Ditch the Pacifier (At the Start)

 For babies struggling with latching or eating well, I would recommend ditching the pacifier or the first month when trying to establish a good latch.
 The best thing for them to suck on is you.
-It boosts supply, fattens them up and helps them figure it out.
-Now if they are naturally a great eater and you are producing like crazy, this may be unnecessary.
+It boosts supply, fattens them up, and helps them figure it out.
+Now, if they are naturally a great eater and you are producing like crazy, this may be unnecessary.
 But for those struggling to eat well, sucking can tire them out and leave them less than motivated to eat from you.
-Which can make nursing take forever!
+This can make nursing take forever!
 And leave you feeling burnt out.

 8. Find What Clothing and Scenario Makes You Feel Most Comfortable Nursing

 While no women should feel embarrassed to nurse their baby and feed them, different women are comfortable with different things.
-Some women do not feel comfortable nursing in public and some do.
-Some people want to use a cover and some do not.
+Some women do not feel comfortable nursing in public, and some do.
+Some people want to use a cover, and some do not.
 While I do feel comfortable nursing in public, I do not feel comfortable without using a cover (and a larger one at that).
 Some women love nursing tanks or products like UnderCover Mama’s nursing tees that attach to any bra to make you feel covered no matter what you are wearing.
 But most importantly, find what works for you because a tense mama has trouble letting down their milk, so relax and enjoy it!
 Check out more of our breastfeeding essentials here.

 9. Pump at the Start